brianluft/arcadia/project/TASKS.md

 # Phase - MCP Integration

+- [ ] Add `use_computer` tool.
+Takes a prompt (tell the client to include extensive, precise details because GPT doesn't have any other context) and calls our `ComputerUse.exe run ...`.
+In the tool prompt doc, tell the MCP client only to use `use_computer` if explicitly instructed by the user because of the danger involved, and that the user will be prompted for confirmation.
     - [ ] Add `computerUse` section to `config.jsonc` with optional `enable` property that defaults to false.
 Computer use tool is available only when an OpenAI key is present AND enable is true.

-- [ ] Add `use_computer` tool.
-Takes a prompt (tell the client to include extensive, precise details because GPT doesn't have any other context) and calls our `ComputerUse.exe run ...`.
+    - [ ] The MCP response from `use_computer` is the final content of the output text file which includes the log of the OpenAI interactions.